-Demographic characteristics that influence caregiver performance include age, gender, healthcare status, kin relationship and racial/ethnic background (Table 1).6 Older spouses have more caregiver stress and burden as they are often beset with ill-health or even become cognitively impaired themselves.
-Women and wives tend to have more psychological stress in caregiving.
-The relationship to the PWD also matters.
-Daughters-in-law who have a difficult relationship with their mothers-in-law often have more caregiver stress.
-With regards to ethnicity and caregiving, not much is known locally; although Malay families appear more willing to take up caregiving roles for their relative with dementia.
+Demographic characteristics that influence caregiver performance include age, gender, healthcare status, kin relationship, and racial/ethnic background (refer to Table 1).6 Older spouses have more caregiver stress and burdens as they are often beset with ill-health or even become cognitively impaired themselves.
+Women and wives tend to have more psychological stress in caregiving.^{7,8} The relationship to the PWD also matters.
+Daughters-in-law who have a difficult relationship with their mothers-in-law often experience more caregiver stress.3 With regards to ethnicity and caregiving, not much is known locally, although Malay families appear more willing to take up caregiving roles for their relative with dementia.

-Table 1.
-Demographic characteristics that influence caregiver performance6
+Table I. Demographic characteristics that influence caregiver performance6

 - Age

 - Gender

 - Healthcare status

 - Kin relationship

-- Racial/ ethnic background
+- Racial/ethnic background